 During pregnancy, personal care is more important than ever.
-Essential oils can help you achieve this objective by helping you to deal with some of the nasty pregnancy symptoms.
+Essential oils can help you deal with some of the nasty pregnancy symptoms.
 While stretch marks, swelling, fatigue, headaches and nausea are common during pregnancy, one can expect aromatherapy recipes to help relieve such symptoms and keep a positive attitude – especially when it feels you are as big as a house!

-As essential oils are the main ingredients in aromatherapy products, experts recommend not using them in the first quarter of pregnancy.
+Experts recommend not to use essential oils in the first trimester of pregnancy.
 In the second and third trimesters, some essential oils are safe to use as your baby is more developed.
 Essential oils you can safely use during pregnancy include Ylang Ylang, Chamomile and Lavender, which are calming, relaxing and double up as a sleep aid.
 Essential oils you need to avoid during pregnancy include Sage, Clove, Rosemary and Cinnamon, which can all cause contractions.

 Always consult your doctor prior to using any essential oils during pregnancy.
 It is for your safety and your baby’s safety.

 Lavender is safe for use after 12 weeks of pregnancy.
-While being able to relieve the pain of pregnancy and reduce water retention, lavender renders a great feeling of calm, relaxation and keeps you balanced.
+While being able to relieve the pain of pregnancy and reduce water retention, lavender renders a feeling of calm and keeps you balanced.

-For those who suffer from anxiety or pregnancy nerves, it is said that the essential oil of Neroli can make them feel relaxed and calm.
-Moreover, Neroli boosts the regeneration of skin cells, so it can make you look and feel good too.
+For those who suffer from anxiety or pregnancy nerves, you can bet that the essential oil of neroli will make you feel at peace and calm.
+Moreover, neroli boosts the regeneration of skin cells, so it can make you look and feel good too.

 5. Ylang Ylang

-This great all-rounder essential oil is a must-have for pregnancy.
-Not only it is a potent aphrodisiac, it also lowers blood pressure and comforts women that feel tense or stressed during the pregnancy.
+This great all-rounder oil is a must-have during pregnancy.
+Not only it is a potent aphrodisiac, it also lowers blood pressure and comforts women that feel tense or stressed during pregnancy.

-The essential oil of Orange can make you feel happy, uplifted and calm.
+The essential oil of sweet orange can make you feel happy, uplifted and calm.

 List of Essential Oils Safe For Use In The Second And Third Trimesters Of Pregnancy

-Ylang Ylang, Tea Tree, Sweet orange, Sandalwood, Rosewood, Rose Otto, Petitgrain, Patchouli, Neroli, Mandarin, Lime, Lemongrass, Lemon, Lavender, Grapefruit, Ginger, Geranium, Eucalyptus, Roman Chamomile and Bergamot.
+Ylang Ylang, Tea Tree, Sweet orange, Peppermint, Sandalwood, Rosewood, Rose Otto, Petitgrain, Patchouli, Neroli, Mandarin, Lime, Lemongrass, Lemon, Lavender, Grapefruit, Ginger, Geranium, Eucalyptus, Roman Chamomile, Bergamot and Basil.

 List Of Essential Oils Unsafe For Use During Pregnancy